This article describes the process for applying for asylum before an Immigration Judge (IJ) under either of two circumstances:

 If, at your MCH, you accepted an expedited removal hearing schedule, your individual Merits Hearing will be scheduled as soon as possible and you will be given the next available hearing date, at least 14 days in the future.
 (How far in the future depends on your court's backlog of cases.)

 If you have an attorney, he or she will first give an opening statement, summarizing why the IJ should grant you asylum.
-Then, you will be “sworn in” (promise to tell the truth) and your attorney will ask you questions about your story, through a court-appointed interpreter if you are not comfortable in English.
+Then, you will be "sworn in" (promise to tell the truth) and your attorney will ask you questions about your story, through a court-appointed interpreter if you are not comfortable in English.
 Make sure to be honest, detailed, and consistent with your answers.
 Also, if you do not understand something, tell your attorney or the IJ that.
-(Do not hold separate conversations with the interpreter.)
+(Do not hold separate, side conversations with the interpreter.)

 The IJ will likely jump in and ask you questions, too.